jameshfisher/jameshfisher.com/_posts/2016-11-30-c-references.md

+---
+title: "Where is the C programming language defined?"
+---

 What is "C"?
 Where is C defined?
 Unfortunately, several places.

 The oldest "official" source is _The C Programming Language_ by Kernighan and Ritchie.
 There are: